anyscale/madewithml.github.io/docs/courses/mlops/product.md

     ??? quote "Show answer"
         We believe that freely brainstorming solutions without being biased by constraints can lead to very creative solutions.
 Additionally, in future releases, constraints can often be overcome if the solution motivates it.
 However, for this current release, it's good to scope the solution by accounting for the constraints.
 But because we've documented our ideal solution, we can work towards that in future releases.

-!!! question "What to focus on first?"
-    What if our constraints are a result of issues in our team.
-Do we ignore those and do our best or delay our task until they're addressed?

-    ??? quote "Show answer"
-        It depends.
-By understanding the constraints, we'll unravel systemic issues in our team, such as legacy systems introducing bugs or simple systems that have yet to be build.
-At this point, we need to have a discussion with our team on whether the system change needs to worked on first because it might remove the problem all together.
-This can cause tension/conflict amongst the teams because we're passing the responsibility around.
-However, if it's something that is not critical to our current product, be transparent about the issue and plan to return to this stage when it's ready.

 ### Integration

-How does this effort integrate with the current system and what additional work is needed for it?
+What are the dependencies and consumers we need to integrate with?
 Our project team will use this to request comments from appropriate team members and allocate resources for the releases.
-Also, besides just thinking about *our* dependencies and consumers, it's important to think about coexistence and potential conflicts with other system components as well.
+It's also important to think about coexistence and potential conflicts with other system components as well.

 ??? quote "Our task"